zcesur/opening-repertoire/README.md

 OpeningRepertoire
 ==========

-OpeningRepertoire is a command line tool that generates chess opening repertoires from chess games in PGN format.
+OpeningRepertoire is a command line tool that generates opening repertoires from chess games in PGN format.
 The output can be imported into a study tool that lets you analyze (e.g. lichess) or practice (e.g. chessable) your repertoire.

 Installation